botwiki/botwiki.org/content/bots/index.md

 You can pretty much think of bots as programs that turn sites like [damnyoubatman.com](http://damnyoubatman.com/) or [hungernames.com](http://hungernames.com/) into automated [Twitter](https://twitter.com/) or [Tumblr](https://www.tumblr.com/) accounts.
  -->

 Bots can be funny, useful, artistic -- but also annoying and spammy.
-This site -- and our [Botmakers](https://botmakers.org/) community, are dedicated to the friendlier of the online bots.
+This site, and our [Botmakers](https://botmakers.org/) community, are dedicated to the friendlier of the online bots.

 Feel free to browse the bots below -- [by categories](#browse-bots-by-category) or [by the network](#browse-bots-by-network) on which they operate, check out the [tutorials](/tutorials/), [read bot-related articles](/articles/) or just use the search on top of this page, if you're looking for something specific.